-The amendments to the regulations are as a result of consultation with the Department's Medical Advisory Board and are consistent with existing medical practice and improved technology relative to the care and treatment of individuals diagnosed with a seizure disorder or individuals who have a loss of consciousness which is of unknown etiology or not otherwise categorized.
-The amendments are also consistent with existing medical practice and improved technology relative to the necessary field of vision required to operate a school bus.
-PennDOT worked with the Medical Advisory Board to review and formulate the regulations for license applicants and license holders.
+The amendments to the regulations are as a result of consultation with the Department's Medical Advisory Board and are consistent with existing medical practice and improved technology relative to the care and treatment of individuals diagnosed with brain disease, cognitive impairment or a mental/emotional disorder.
+PennDOT worked with the psychiatrist serving on the Medical Advisory Board and a neuropsychologist who served on the board as an auxiliary member to review and formulate the regulations for license applicants and license holders.
 These regulations were approved by the full Medical Advisory Board.